How to Tell the Difference Between Fake Online Casinos: A Security Guide

 Use independent forums (AskGamblers, Trustpilot, Reddit)

-Look for numerous identical negative reviews - this is a wake-up call
+Look for numerous similar negative reviews - this is a wake-up call

 New domains without history are most often associated with fakes

-If the slot does not allow you to enable demo mode, it may be a copy of
+If the slot does not allow you to turn on demo mode, perhaps this is a copy

-In real casino demos are usually available without registration
+In real casinos, demos are usually available without registration

 Common deception schemes